athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Adventure Paths/Outlaws of Alkenstar/Dewey Daystar.md

 abilities_mid:
   - name: ""
   - name: "Spiny Body"
     desc: "  A cactus leshy is covered in spines.
-A creature that Grabs the cactus leshy takes 1d8 + 3 piercing damage."
+A creature that Grabs the cactus leshy takes 1d8+3 piercing damage."

   - name: "Verdant Burst"
-    desc: "  When Dewey Daystar dies, a burst of primal energy explodes from his body, restoring 2d8 Hit Points to each plant creature in a 30-foot emanation.
+    desc: "  When Dewey Daystar dies, a burst of primal energy explodes from his body, restoring 2d8 Hit Points to each plant creature in a @Template[emanation|distance:30].
 This area fills with cacti, becoming difficult terrain.
 If the terrain is not a viable environment for the cacti, they wither after 24 hours."

 attacks:
   - name: ""